phoebe-project/phoebe2-docs/api/phoebe.logspace.md

 endpoint : boolean, optional
 If true, `stop` is the last sample.
 Otherwise, it is not included.
 Default is True.
-base : float, optional
+base : array_like, optional
 The base of the log space.
 The step size between the elements in ``ln(samples) / ln(base)`` (or ``log_base(samples)``) is uniform.
 Default is 10.0.
 dtype : dtype
 The type of the output array.
-If `dtype` is not given, infer the data type from the other input arguments. axis : int, optional
+If `dtype` is not given, the data type is inferred from `start` and `stop`.
+The inferred type will never be an integer; `float` is chosen even if the arguments would produce an array of integers. axis : int, optional
 The axis in the result to store the samples.
 Relevant only if start or stop are array-like.
 By default (0), the samples will be along a